 Upon acquisition of 100% of the Troilus project in April 2018, the Company recognized a reclamation provision from previous activity at the Troilus site based on an estimate of anticipated future costs for reclamation.
 As costs are incurred, they are applied against the reclamation liability.
 The liability is updated regularly for changes in estimate and changes in discount and inflation rates.
-As a result, \$147,060 was recorded as reclamation estimate to the statement of operations for the three months ended January 31, 2019 with respect to the change in estimate (January 31, 2018: \$nil).
-The discounting is accreted over time, and \$2,803 has been recorded as accretion to the statement of operations for the three three months ended January 31, 2019 (January 31, 2018: \$nil).
+As a result, a credit of \$89,000 was recorded as reclamation estimate to the statement of operations for the three months ended April 30, 2019 with respect to the change in estimate.
+For the three months ended April 30, 2018, the Company recorded its initial estimate of \$3,536,448.
+The discounting is accreted over time, and \$28,493 has been recorded as accretion to the statement of operations for the three months ended April 30, 2019 (April 30, 2018: \$nil).